 Van Zanic - Head Coach

-For the past nine seasons, Van Zanic has handled the head coaching duties for Geneva’s softball team.
-During his tenure, Geneva has won more games than in any other nine year stretch in school history.
-With a career mark of 250-159, Zanic has won more games than any other softball coach in school history.
+For the past 12 seasons, Van Zanic has handled the head coaching duties for Geneva’s softball team.
+During his tenure, Geneva has won more games than in any other 11 year stretch in school history.
+With a career mark of 333-217, Zanic has won more games than any other softball coach in school history.

-Last season, Zanic led Geneva to a 27-13 record, marking the seventh consecutive season that the Golden Tornadoes reached at least 25 victories.
-In doing so, Geneva also advanced to the NCCAA national tournament for the third time under Zanic’s leadership.
+In 2014, Zanic led Geneva to a 30-19 record, marking the tenth consecutive season that the Golden Tornadoes reached at least 20 victories, including eight of those seasons that reached over 25 wins.
+In doing so, Geneva also advanced to the NCCAA national tournament for the fourth time under Zanic’s leadership and its third consecutive trip to the PAC title game, which they won in 2012.

 Zanic began his coaching career at Geneva as an assistant during the years of 2000 and 2001.
-He was hired as Geneva’s full-time sports information director in 1998, a position that he still holds along with his coaching duties.
+He served as Geneva’s full-time sports information director for 15 years before taking over as interim athletic director in the summer of 2013.

-Zanic has led the Golden Tornadoes to the post-season in seven of his nine years, including three regional tournament appearances and three NCCAA national tournament stints.
-During the first nine years at the helm, 43 student-athletes honored with All-Conference recognition.
-In addition, 26 student-athletes have received academic honors, while eight players have been named NCCAA All-Americans.
+Zanic has led the Golden Tornadoes to the post-season in 11 of his 12 years, including four regional tournament appearances and four NCCAA national tournament stints and three consecutive appearances in the PAC tournament in the past three years.
+During the first 12 years at the helm, 50 student-athletes honored with All-Conference recognition.
+In addition, 32 student-athletes have received academic honors, while ten players have been named NCCAA All-Americans.
 “I think more than anything else that we have accomplished, I am most proud of the work that has been done in the classroom,” Zanic said.
 “Our ladies are dedicated student-athletes, who take great pride in their academic career.
-This fall our women registered a 3.3 team GPA, which is a great testament to the dedication our ladies have in the classroom.”
+This past spring our women registered a 3.2 team GPA, which is a great testament to the dedication our ladies have in the classroom.”

 A Geneva graduate himself, Zanic completed his studies at Geneva in 1992 with a degree in Broadcast Communications.
 While with the Golden Tornadoes, Zanic spent four years playing baseball.
 A four-year starter at Geneva, he helped guide Geneva to four consecutive post-season appearances.